-Also, the IMPI has adopted the criteria that effective trade mark use for a certain period is needed in order to maintain a registration attacked under a non-use basis.
+In addition, the IMPI has adopted the criterion that effective trade mark use for a certain period is needed in order to maintain a registration that is disputed on a non-use basis.
 In the past, any use - even token use - could be enough to maintain a trade mark registration.
 It is not necessary, however, to prove use for the whole three-year period.